-Let’s face it: jocks don’t always have a great reputation when it comes to hitting the books.
+Athletes don’t always have a great reputation for hitting the books.

 The answer is simple.

-If you are a competitive athlete and you are not out there reading this information and learning what might work best for you personally to improve, then guess what?
-Your competition is.
+If you are a competitive athlete and are not out there reading this information and learning what might work best for you to improve, guess what?

-If you are a recreational athlete and don’t care so much about competition, you still need to be doing your proverbial homework to make sure you have good form, don’t get hurt, and improve your mental game.
+If you are a recreational athlete and don’t care so much about competition, you still need to do your proverbial homework to ensure you have good form, don’t get hurt, and improve your mental game.

 So let’s discuss some amazing books for athletes and why they foster exceptional development.